microsoft/CSS-Exchange/docs/M365/MDO/MDOThreatPolicyChecker.md

 ## Are your threat policies ambiguous or potentially confusing?
 - When run without parameters, the script checks all threat policies for potentially confusing user inclusion and/or exclusion conditions and prints them out for your review.

+The checks performed are as follows:
+1. If individual users are included and excluded, the policy can only apply to users listed in the inclusions.
+2. If email domains are included and excluded, the policy can only apply to domains listed in the inclusions.
+3. If users are included along with groups and/or domains, the policy will only apply to users who are also members of the groups/domains specified, as the group/domain condition works as a filter on the user list when configured this way.

 ## Additional Notes
 Just read-only permissions are needed as the script only reads policies.